WordPress Plugins for Social Media

 Here are some more helpful resources from the Sucuri website!

-Use This Plugin for Backing Up Your Blog
+WordPress Plugin For Backing Up Your Blog

 The UpdraftPlus plugin is exactly as it sounds, a plugin to backup your WordPress site.
 A backup plugin should be one of the first plugins you ever install on your WordPress site.
 You can’t depend on your webhost to backup your site, it is your responsibility.
 Luckily the UpdraftPlus backup plugin makes this a simple job.